Skip to content

 const raw = await request.text(); // raw body, BEFORE JSON.parse

-const ok = await verifyFeedSignature(process.env.GHOSTWRITR_FEED_SECRET!, raw, sig);
+const ok = await verifyWebhook(process.env.GHOSTWRITR_FEED_SECRET!, raw, request.headers);

 if (!ok) return new Response("invalid signature", { status: 401 });